oldnomad/picosocks5/README.md

   - Format specifier `"%m"` in `printf(3)` family.
   - Optionally, `getifaddrs(3)`.
 The program will compile without it, but when it's available, additional functionality is enabled.
+  - Optionally, header `<endian.h>` and macros `htole32(x)` and
+    `le32toh(x)` defined in it.

   So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.

-- If you want to enable CHAP authentication method, you'll also need either GnuTLS or OpenSSL library.
+- If you want to enable CHAP authentication method, you might want to use either GnuTLS or OpenSSL library.
 Following features are used:

   - Random bytes generation.
   - MD5 hash and HMAC functions.

+  Without at least one of these libraries, PicoSOCKS5 will use standard `rand(3)`, which is very weak, and a home-grown HMAC-MD5 implementation, which may contain errors.
+Also, internal HMAC-MD5 implementation needs macros `htole32(x)` and `le32toh(x)` for converting 32-bit unsigned integers between native (host) byte order and little-endian byte order.
+  In many systems these macros are defined in header file `<endian.h>`, but if your system is not one of them, you'll have to define these macros yourself.

 - GNU Autoconf/Automake, and their dependencies.
 The project was built initially using automake version 1.15, but version 1.14 is also known